-Whether you are preparing for your new puppy’s arrival or already in the thick of the joyous yet overwhelming training process, I am here to guide you through this precious phase one puppy step at a time.
+Whether you are preparing for your new puppy’s arrival or already in the thick of the joyous and sometimes overwhelming training process, I am here to guide you through this precious phase one puppy step at a time.

-In addition to basic cues, potty training (inside & outside if you have a small dog,) and setting up your space, I will show you how to:
+Beyond basic cues, potty training both indoors and outdoors for small breeds, and setting up your space, I will help you:

-1. Desensitize your pup from the city stimulants and noises
+1. Desensitize your pup to city noises and stimulation

 Wendy's Business